 Lo- original length, L-successive values of the length as it changes

-- The volume of the specimen is assumed to be constant during plastic deformation.
+- The specimen volume is assumed to be constant during plastic deformation.

 - The stress-strain diagram is shown in the figure.
-In brittle materials, there is no appreciable change in the rate of strain.
-There is no yield point and no necking takes place.
+There is no appreciable change in the rate of strain in brittle materials.
+There is no yield point, and no necking takes place.

-- In figure (a), the specimen is loaded only upto point A, when load is gradually removed the curve follows the same path AO and strain completely disappears.
-Such a behaviour is known as the elastic behaviour.
+- In figure (a), the specimen is loaded only upto point A; when the load has gradually removed, the curve follows the same path AO and strain completely disappears.
+Such behavior is known as elastic behavior.

-- In figure (b), the specimen is loaded upto point B beyond the elastic limit E. When the specimen is gradually loaded the curve follows path BC, resulting in a residual strain OC or permanent strain.
+- In figure (b), the specimen is loaded upto point B beyond E's elastic limit.
+When the specimen is gradually loaded, the curve follows path BC, resulting in a residual OC or permanent strain.

 Comparison of engineering stress and the true stress-strain curves shown below:

 The true stress-strain curve is also known as the flow curve.